Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Background

 Deploying observational sensors can be expensive, and in general we seek a small number of sensors to accurately solve the inverse problem with minimum uncertainty levels.
 To achieve this goal, we choose the penalty $\Phi$ function to enforce sparsity on the optimal design.
 Sparsification can be achieved by using the $\ell_0$ ``norm''~\cite{AlexanderianPetraStadlerEtAl14}; however, $\ell_0$ is not a valid norm and is nondifferentiable, which leads to complications in the optimization procedure.
 An acceptable level of sparsification can be achieved by utilizing the $\ell_1$ norm in the regularization term~\cite{alexanderian2016bayesian}.

-The solution of~\eqref{eqn:oed_relaxed_optimization_problem} is expected to be a sparse design; however, it is not necessarily binary, nor does it match the solution of the original problem~\eqref{eqn:oed_relaxed_optimization_problem}.
-A binary design that approximates the solution of the original OED binary optimization problem~\eqref{eqn:oed_binary_optimization_problem} can be obtained from the solution of the relaxed optimization problem~\eqref{eqn:oed_relaxed_optimization_problem}, for example, by applying thresholding~\cite{alexanderian2016bayesian,attia2018goal} or by applying a continuation procedure or by reweighting the regularization term~\cite{herman2019randomization,koval2020optimal}.
-Another approach to ensure a binary design is to partition the domain and use the sum-up rounding (SUR) procedure; see, for example, \cite{sager2013sampling,YuZavalaAnitescu17}.
+The solution of~\eqref{eqn:oed_relaxed_optimization_problem} is expected to be a sparse design; however, it is not necessarily binary.
+A binary design can be obtained from the solution of the relaxed optimization problem~\eqref{eqn:oed_relaxed_optimization_problem}, for example, by applying thresholding~\cite{alexanderian2016bayesian,attia2018goal} or by applying a continuation procedure or by reweighting the regularization term~\cite{herman2019randomization,koval2020optimal}.
+Another approach to ensure a binary design is to partition the domain and use the sum-up rounding procedure; see, for example, \cite{sager2013sampling,YuZavalaAnitescu17}.
 The simplest approach is to truncate the relaxed optimal design.
-This can be done by activating sensors corresponding to nonvanishing weight (e.g., greater than a small-enough value,) resulting from solving the relaxed OED problem.
+This can be done by activating sensors corresponding to the nonvanishing weight (e.g., greater than a small-enough value,) resulting from solving the relaxed OED problem.
 Alternatively, given a specific budget $\budget$, one can activate the sensors corresponding to the highest $\budget$ nonzero weights in the relaxed optimal design.

-Following the approach in~\cite{alexanderian2016bayesian,attia2018goal}, in the numerical experiments carried out in this work \Cref{sec:numerical_experiments} we promote sparsification by setting the penalty function $\Phi$ to the $\ell_1$ norm.
+Following the approach in~\cite{alexanderian2016bayesian,attia2018goal}, in the numerical experiments reported in \Cref{sec:numerical_experiments} we promote sparsification by setting $\Phi$ to the $\ell_1$ norm.
 Once a sparse optimal design is obtained, we choose the sensors corresponding to the highest $\budget$ optimal weights.
-Note that the discussion here is not limited by the choice of penalty function and can be used with other sparsification methods.
+Note that the discussion here is not limited by the choice of $\Phi$ and can be used with other sparsification methods.